sap-tutorials/Tutorials/tutorials/ai-core-orchestration-consumption/ai-core-orchestration-consumption.md

 ### Pre-Read

-This tutorial provides a basic introduction to using **orchestration in SAP AI Core**.
+This tutorial provides a basic introduction to using **orchestration service V2 in SAP AI Core**.

-**Orchestration in SAP AI Core is a managed service that enables unified access, control, and execution of generative AI models through standardized APIs, templating, and configurable AI workflow components.**
+**Orchestration service V2 in SAP AI Core is a managed service that enables unified access, control, and execution of generative AI models through standardized APIs, templating, and configurable AI workflow components.**

-You will learn how to deploy and configure orchestration to enable the consumption of **multiple GenAI models** within a single workflow.
+You will learn how to deploy and configure orchestration to enable the consumption of ** GenAI models** within a single workflow.

 We will walk through a **step-by-step guide** and demonstrate the orchestration flow using a **resume processing use case**.
-This real-world scenario highlights how different models can collaborate within a cohesive pipeline using orchestration.
+This real-world scenario highlights how llm models can collaborate within a cohesive pipeline using orchestration.

 > **Note:** In SAP AI Core, orchestration deployment is available by default in the default resource group during the onboarding.
 For any new or additional resource groups, you must deploy a separate orchestration setup.